Apple Industrial Design Group

-The Apple Industrial Design Group is the industrial design department within Apple Inc. responsible for crafting the physical appearance of all Apple products.
-The group was established so that Apple could design more products in-house, rather than relying on external design firms.
-Steve Jobs wanted to be a part of the design process more than was practical to do when utilizing external design agencies, and the in-house design group allowed for changes to be made more efficiently - all while making it easier to maintain the secrecy of upcoming projects.
+The Apple Industrial Design Group is the industrial design department within Apple Inc., responsible for creating the physical appearance of all Apple products.
+The group was established so that Apple could design more in-house products, rather than relying on external design firms.
+Steve Jobs wanted to be a part of the design process which was not a very practical thing to do when utilizing external design agencies.
+Having an in-house design group allowed for changes to be made more efficiently, all while making it easier to maintain the secrecy of upcoming projects.

 History

 Apple Industrial Design was established in April 1977 when Steve Jobs hired Jerry Manock to design the Apple II housing.
-Jobs was notoriously obsessed with design and style, rumored to linger over appliances at Macy's for inspiration.
-Jobs and Manock set about establishing the design language that would be used by Apple for the first 10 years.
+Jobs was obsessed with design and style, rumored to linger over appliances at Macy's for inspiration.
+Jobs and Manock set about establishing the design language that would be used by Apple for its first 10 years.

-In addition to the Apple II, Manock came to manage Apple Design Guild which consisted of a loose band of in-house designers, among them Bill Dresselhaus—responsible for the Lisa—and Rob Gemmell—responsible for the Apple IIe and IIc.
+In addition to the Apple II, Manock came to manage Apple Design Guild which consisted of a loose band of in-house designers, among them Bill Dresselhaus—responsible for the Lisa—and Rob Gemmell—responsible for the Apple IIe and Apple IIc.
 It was from this group that a project called "Snow White" emerged.
 The importance that Jobs put on appearance led to a desire to begin the search for a "world-class" designer or design team to give Apple a unique and uniform design language.
-It was Manock's suggestion that it be made a contest and proceeded to solicit designers from the pages of magazines.
+It was Manock's suggestion that it be made a contest.
+The company proceeded to solicit designers from the pages of magazines.